 Root certificate

 Root certificates belong to the root CAs and are strictly monitored by them.
-A root certificate is always signed by the certification authority itself; it represents the root of the trust tree.
+The certification authority itself always signs the root certificate, making it the root of the trust tree.

 Intermediate certificate

 In a certificate chain there is at least one intermediate certificate, but often several.
-The intermediate certificates are the branches of the trust tree.
+They are the branches of the trust tree.
 They are the links between the root certificates and the server certificates.

 Server certificate